 After 30 years of teaching UVM Field Naturalist graduate students, Alicia Daniel has launched the Vermont Master Naturalist (VMN) Program to “advance conservation, build community and connect Vermonters to the wild heart of place.”
-Following two successful years in Burlington, Alicia is partnering with UVM Field Naturalist alumni, Vermont Master Naturalist graduates and local conservation leaders to pilot VMN chapters in towns across the Champlain Valley.
-In the fall of 2018 and spring of 2019, VMN is running programing in six towns with a total enrollment of 85 people.
+Following two successful years in Burlington, Alicia is partnering with UVM Field Naturalist alumni, Vermont Master Naturalist graduates, field scientists and local conservation leaders to pilot VMN chapters in towns across the Champlain Valley.
+In the fall of 2018 and spring of 2019, VMN is running programing in seven towns with a total enrollment of 100 people.
 In each town, a team of 10 – 15 naturalists attend a series of 4 or 5 day-long field workshops throughout the year and apply their training to conservation projects in their town.
 Workshops build place-based natural history from the ground up exploring local geology, glacial history, plants, animals, natural communities, Native American land use, and European settlement history to the present.
 In addition to teaching at UVM, Alicia is a Field Naturalist for Burlington’s Parks, Recreation and Waterfront Department where she assists the city with conservation education, land acquisition, reforestation projects and managing conservation lands for wildlife and plant diversity.